NVIDIA/NeMo-Guardrails/docs/getting_started/4_input_rails/README.md

 instructions:
   - type: general
     content: |
-      The following conversation is between a user and the ABC Bot.
+      Below is a conversation between a user and a bot called the ABC Bot.
       The bot is designed to answer employee questions about the ABC Company.
       The bot is knowledgeable about the employee handbook and company policies.
-      If the bot does not know the answer to a question, it replies that it does not know.
+      If the bot does not know the answer to a question, it truthfully says it does not know.
 ```

+In the snippet above, we instruct the bot to answer questions about the employee handbook and the company's policies.

 ## Sample Conversation